Mgła: History

 Initially founded as a studio project in 2000 in Kraków by vocalist and multi-instrumentalist Mikołaj "M." Żentara with the collaboration of drummer Dariusz "Daren" Piper, both originally from the band Kriegsmaschine.
 Together, the duo recorded two unreleased demos, their first 2 EPs and a split album Crushing the Holy Trinity with the bands Deathspell Omega, Clandestine Blaze, Exordium and Musta Surma.
 Daren left the band in 2006 and was replaced by Maciej "Darkside" Kowalski.
 The band signed to Northern Heritage Records in 2008 and released their debut album Groza in that same year.
-Mgła has been signed to Northern Heritage ever since.
+Mgła was signed to Northern Heritage for three albums, but upon the release of the fourth album Age of Excuse the band has released material under No Solace.

 In 2012, after the release of their second album With Hearts Toward None, the band played its first concerts.
 Mgła's first live lineup included guitarist Silencer from the band Medico Peste and bassist The Fall.
 According to M., the live lineup rehearsed for over a year before hitting the road.
 In 2015, Silencer left the live band and was replaced by E.V.T., also from Medico Peste.
 Mgła's third album Exercises in Futility was released in 2015 as well, and the band embarked on their inaugural North American tour; its first show in the United States was on 6 November in New York City's Saint Vitus.

 That year, M. and Darkside created the No Solace label, named after Żentara's music studio, which releases music from Mgła, Kriegsmaschine and other projects.
 In 2015 and 2016, the duo served as the backing band for several shows of the one-man black metal project Clandestine Blaze.